 - Ages 8+ and special needs

 - December 2008

-I have been teaching piano and guitar for three years now.
+I have been teaching piano and guitar for seven years now.
 I am a graduate from Temple University with my Bachelors of Music, specializing in music theory and Classical piano.
 I have been playing piano for nearly 20 years, and guitar for 15 years.
 I have a strong Classical background, especially in piano, but I also have an extensive rock background.

 When I take on a new student, I find out as much about their personal musical interests as I can.
 Though I typically use lesson book-based teaching for beginning students, I also use any other materials the student is interested in once they have some experience with their instrument.
 This includes Classical repertoire, or any pop or rock songs they would like to learn.

 I have played with various gigging bands around Philadelphia and Central PA on guitar, keyboards, vocals, and drums.
 These bands include progressive rockers Igor's Egg, synth rock band Coup Couroux, and cover band Bombay Zoo.

 I offer a performance and theory-based approach to learning piano and guitar.
 I find that teaching theory from the beginning gives the student a much more thorough understanding of their instrument and music in general.
 I am a rather laid-back teacher--I will not shout when the student makes mistakes (one of my childhood teachers actually did this!).
 I try to instill as much interest as I can in my students.
 However, the level of commitment and time they put into learning their instrument is up to them.

 For piano I typically use the Bastien series of lesson books.
 For guitar, usually Hal Leonard or sometimes the Alfred series.
 Once I have talked to a new student, I take my time shopping for a book that suits that students needs and interests.